 Your Carousel Server needs to be able to access:

-- Any URL you wish to display using a Web Snapshot bulletin/block
+- Any URL you wish to display using an Web Snapshot bulletin/block.

 Your Media players need to be able to access:

-- The URL(s) of streaming network video you wish to display (port can be specified in URL)
+- The URL(s) of streaming network video you wish to display (port can be specified in URL).
+Stream must be unauthenticated.

 This is a basic diagram of a Carousel 7 system: